Table of Contents

-Let’s review the results from a recently published study (systematic meta-analysis) that reviewed 27 different studies on the risk and incidence of postpartum flares in patients with IBD.
+Let’s review the results from a recently published study (systematic meta-analysis) that reviewed 27 different studies on the risk and incidence of postpartum flares in patients with Crohn's disease and ulcerative colitis.
 This study pooled the results from 27 different studies including 3,825 women.
 Here’s what they found:

 How common are flares after childbirth in Crohn’s/colitis?

 This study found that 29.5% of women with ulcerative colitis and 34.5% of women with Crohn’s disease experienced flares after giving birth.

 Does stricturing or penetrating Crohn’s increase risk for postpartum flares?

 - Those with stricturing Crohn’s were found to be about 3.5 times more likely to flare postpartum than those without stricturing Crohn’s.

 - Those with penetrating Crohn’s were found to be 4.25 times more likely to flare after childbirth than those without penetrating Crohn’s.

 Does the type of delivery impact disease activity?

 - Those with vaginal delivery had a decreased risk for postpartum disease activity.